Symphogear: Symphogear Users

-Shirabe Tsukuyomi is a Symphogear user introduced in Symphogear G who works with Maria's team.
-Despite her quiet demeanor, she employs ruthless tactics and initially distrusts Hibiki, frequently criticizing her as a "hypocrite."
-During a confrontation with Kirika, she is revealed to be Finé's true vessel.
+Shirabe Tsukuyomi is a Symphogear user introduced in Symphogear G who works with Maria and Kirika.
+Despite her quiet demeanor, she employs ruthless tactics and initially distrusts Hibiki, frequently criticizing her as a "hypocrite".
+During a confrontation with Kirika, she is revealed to be Finé's true vessel; Finé's soul later sacrifices herself to save Shirabe.
 She later redeems herself in GX, apologizing to Hibiki for her actions.
-Her backstory reveals she suffered amnesia from a car accident that killed her parents before joining FIS.
+Her backstory reveals she suffered amnesia from a car accident that killed her parents before being forced to join FIS.
 The name "Shirabe Tsukuyomi" was assigned based on recovered personal items.
 Her SG-i01 Shul Shagana (シュルシャガナ, Shuru Shagana) Symphogear specializes in high mobility, with disc blade Armed Gears stored throughout her body that can be launched as projectiles or used for rapid Noise elimination.
-Her electronic rock motif reflects both her reserved personality and character development.
+Her electronic rock-influenced songs harmonize with Kirika in battle.